-- · Fees are subject to change without notice. - You are responsible for keeping your http://my.sjsu.edu account current. - If a check or e-check is dishonored by the bank for any reason, including keying errors for e-checks, your registration is subject to cancellation. - Any delinquent outstanding charges owed to the university will be submitted to the Franchise Tax Board for tax refund offset.
+- · Fees are subject to change without notice. - You are responsible for keeping your MySJSU (one.sjsu.edu) account current. - If a check or e-check is dishonored by the bank for any reason, including keying errors for e-checks, your registration is subject to cancellation. - Any delinquent outstanding charges owed to the university will be submitted to the Franchise Tax Board for tax refund offset.